issacto/exam_notes/AWS_ML/readme.md

    10. Hypertuning
       - Choose logarithmic scaling when you are searching a range that spans several orders of magnitude
       - AWS offers hyperband automation!

+   eg
+   Decreasing the class probability threshold makes the model more sensitive and, therefore, marks more cases as the positive class, which is fraud in this case.